philiplinden/spacetime/docs/approach.md

 Earth / Earth Orbit systems to be usable with minimum changes for lunar applications.

-## Diverse Cislunar Ecosystems of PNT and Communications Infrastructures are Inevitable
+## diverse cislunar ecosystems and infrastructures are inevitable

 A fundamental characteristic of the this proposed design is its peer-to-peer topology, ensuring resilience against centralized points of failure.
 The